Vestron Video: Later years

 The company had its first top-selling title in 1988 with the hit release of the home video version of the hit Vestron Pictures film Dirty Dancing, a top title retailing for the then-industry-standard price of $89.98, marking the company's first big film to handle sponsorship in excess of Vestron's home video standards.
 In 1988, it attempted to enter the primetime television market with a television series version of Dirty Dancing for CBS, but the series was cancelled after one season.

-The company's financing fell through and it eventually filed for Chapter 11 bankruptcy.
-On January 11, 1991, it was bought out by Los Angeles-based LIVE Entertainment, a home video and music company, for $27.3 million.
+The company's financing fell through and it eventually filed for Chapter 11 bankruptcy in 1990.
+In a 2021 interview, Furst explained that Vestron's bank, Security Pacific National Bank, pulled their line of credit to Vestron as Security Pacific was seeking to sell itself to Bank of America; Furst sued Bank of America and settled out of court for $100 million.
+On January 11, 1991, Vestron was bought out by Los Angeles-based LIVE Entertainment, a rival home video and music company, for $27.3 million.
 LIVE acquired Vestron's extensive (3,000 plus) film library; Vestron executive Kevin Kasha was hired by LIVE to relaunch the label and titles continued to be released under the Vestron name until 1993 under LIVE distribution.
 The International branches were split up and sold off after the bankruptcy during 1991, the UK branch in particular had been sold a year before to Welsh ITV franchise holder HTV, which renamed it to First Independent Films.
 Vestron also sold off its TV holdings, including 160 films, TV specials and series to the Paris-based Pandora Group in 1990 and decided to invest their money.

 Vestron's international divisions themselves were the second largest after Warner Home Video.
 Vestron had many direct theatrical, video and TV distribution offices around the world in major markets, and owned a video manufacturing plant in the Netherlands to supply European markets.
-Today, most of Vestron Video's holdings are owned by Lions Gate Entertainment, which acquired LIVE's forerunner company, Artisan Entertainment, in 2003.
+Today, most of Vestron Video's holdings are owned by Lions Gate Entertainment, which acquired LIVE's successor company, Artisan Entertainment, in 2003.